 - It is also UV resistant (really important in a nightgown!…kidding)

 Simple is better

 Nature did an amazing job creating hemp, so why go looking for high-tech, energy-consuming, synthetic fabrics to do the same job?
-Hemp has been around for centuries, it is durable so garments last a long time and need replacing less often, and most importantly – is extremely effective at managing heat and moisture.
+Hemp has been around for centuries.
+It's durable so garments last a long time and need replacing less often, and most importantly, it's extremely effective at managing heat and moisture.
 We think hemp is an awesome material for moisture-wicking, heat managing apparel.

 That’s kind-of, sort-of true, but it depends on a few different factors.
 Let’s just say that natural fabrics have the potential to be far more sustainable than petroleum-based synthetic fabrics.